Vintage Emerald Rings: A Guide to Antique Green Gems

 Aside from the history, vintage emeralds often come from mines that are now depleted, such as the famous Muzo mine in Colombia.
 These older stones often have a warmer, more intense green saturation than modern commercial material.

-Check out our Vintage Jewelry Reviews to find reputable dealers.
+Check out our Jewelry Reviews to find reputable dealers.